AdaCore/spark2014/docs/ug/gnatprove.rst

-   state of the allocator can be refined into a valid model, the refinement relation is not expressed as a postcondition of Model, but as an invariant, as in ``List_Allocator`` and must be verified as a postcondition of each modification subprogram.
+   state of the allocator can be refined into a valid model, the refinement relation is not expressed as a postcondition of Model, but as an invariant, as in ``List_Allocator`` and must be verified as a postcondition of each modifying procedure.
 The functional contracts and the refinement relation resemble those of ``List_Allocator``.
 However, as we don't construct explicitly the new model after each modification, the proof of the allocator's functional contracts requires induction, which is beyond the